+Overall Design:

-Overall Design: This study is a randomized, investigator- and participant-blind, sponsor-open, placebo-controlled, first-in-human (FIH), single ascending dose, 4-period, crossover, interleaving design study of PF-07853578 orally administered to healthy adult participants.
-Precautionary sentinel dosing will be used in this study.
-Two participants (1 receiving PF-07853578 and 1 receiving placebo) within a period will be dosed initially before the remaining participants of that period are dosed.
+This is a randomized, investigator- and participant-blind, sponsor-open, placebo-controlled, first-in-human, single ascending oral dose, 4-period, crossover study of PF-07293893 administered to healthy adult participants.
+Approximately 24 healthy adult participants (up to 3 cohorts of approximately 8 participants each) will be enrolled in this study.
+The first 2 cohorts are planned, and the third cohort is optional.
+In each period, participants will be randomized to either PF-07293893 or placebo in a ratio of 3:1.
+Each participant is planned to undergo up to 4 treatment periods receiving up to 4 doses of PF-07293893 and up to 2 doses of placebo.
+Precautionary sentinel dosing will be used in any period evaluating escalating doses of PF-07293893 and may be omitted for periods when repeating a dose level or administering a lower dose level than previously evaluated.
+For periods with sentinel dosing, two participants (1 receiving PF-07293893 and 1 receiving placebo) will be dosed initially before the remaining participants of that period are dosed.
 Safety and tolerability data through at least 24 hours post-dose for the sentinel participants will be reviewed prior to dosing the remaining participants of that period.
-Sentinel dosing may be omitted when repeating a dose level or administering a lower dose level than previously evaluated.